Cat Grass (Avena sativa)Join the Club to Manage Your Garden

 A personal patch of grass for your special pet!
 Cat grass brings the refreshing feel of the outdoors, indoors, and provides a nutritious and tasty treat for your cat.
 This fast-growing selection is best for growing in containers on patios and decks, or indoors on a sunny windowsill.

 Provides vitamins and minerals and helps aid your cat's digestion.
 Grow in containers indoors or out.
 Can also be planted in the ground outdoors.
+Wash fruits, vegetables and herbs thoroughly before eating.

 Fertilize regularly for best display.